Noise-induced hearing loss: Acute acoustic trauma

 NIHL caused by acute acoustic trauma refers to permanent cochlear damage from a one-time exposure to excessive sound pressure.
-This form of NIHL commonly results from exposure to high-intensity sounds such as explosions, gunfire, a large drum hit loudly, and firecrackers.
+This form of NIHL commonly results from exposure to high-intensity sounds such as explosions, gunfire, a drum hit loudly, and firecrackers.
 According to one US study, excessive noise levels in cinemas are sufficiently brief that movie-goers do not experience hearing loss.

 Perceived harmfulness vs. actual harmfulness

 The discomfort threshold is the loudness level from which a sound starts to be felt as too loud and thus painful by an individual.
 Industry workers tend to have a higher discomfort threshold (i.e. the sounds must be louder to feel painful than for non-industry workers), but the sound is just as harmful to their ears.
 Industry workers often have NIHL because the discomfort threshold is not a relevant indicator of the harmfulness of a sound.

 Gradually developing

 Gradually developing NIHL refers to permanent cochlear damage from repeated exposure to loud sounds over a period of time.
 Unlike acoustic trauma, this form of NIHL does not occur from a single exposure to a high-intensity sound pressure level.
-Gradually developing NIHL can be caused by multiple exposures to excessive noise in the workplace or any source of repetitive, frequent exposures to sounds of excessive volume, such as home and vehicle stereos, concerts, nightclubs, and personal media players.
+Gradually developing NIHL can be caused by multiple exposures to excessive noise in the workplace or any source of repetitive, frequent exposures to sounds of excessive volume, such as home and vehicle stereos, concerts, nightclubs, factory machinery, and personal media players.
 Earplugs have been recommended for those people who regularly attend live music concerts.
 A range of earplugs are now available ranging from inexpensive disposable sets to custom fit, attenuated earplugs which provide true fidelity at reduced audio levels.